2020/21 at University College Birmingham

 Are campus cafes open?

 All other campus eating areas are currently closed.
-We will provide further information on this in due course, as well as continuing to review the possibility of reopening our other catering facilities as and when it is permitted and safe to do so.
+We will provide further information on this in due course, as well as continuing to review the possibility of reopening our other catering facilities as and when it is safe to do so.

 Where can I find more information?